unruhe73/check-mysql-db-structure/README.md

 `sql_filename`: is the filename of the SQL server containing the correct wanted database on the dbhost server.

 `logfile`: specify a text filename it will be created to write the result of the compare into.
-If it's an empty string than the results will be showed on the screen.
+If it's an empty string than the results will be showed on the terminal.

 `outdebug`: it has to be assigned as a boolen value: `True` or `False`.
 If you assign it as `True`, you'll get some debug output as the list of the parameters the class is using to compare the two databases.